lanl-ansi/PowerModels.jl/docs/src/basic-data-utilities.md

 Matrix-based network data can be combined to compute a number of useful quantities.
-For example, by combining the incidence matrix and the series impedance one can drive the susceptance and branch power matrices as follows,
+For example, by combining the incidence matrix and the series impedance one can drive the susceptance and branch susceptance matrices as follows,

 ```julia
 import LinearAlgebra: Diagonal